wallace-b/learning/Kafka/kafka_notes.md

 # Fault Tolerant & Durable Storage

 In Kafka, each Record is stored on persistent storage, so that if a Broker goes down, it can recover when it comes back up.
 Additionally, Kafka replicates Partitions so that when a Partition goes down a back up Partition takes over and processing can resume.
 This replication is configured using a Replication Factor.
 For example, a Replication Factor = 3 means 3 copies - 1 Leader and 2 Back Ups (meaning we can tolerate 2 Partition going down).

+# Example #2

+1. Imagine a hard integrated network for a eCommerce business, where checkout (upstream) is hard-integrated with email, shipment and inventory services/team.

+# Decoupling System Dependencies

+With Kafka, all the hard-integrations disappear and the checkout broadcasts the purchase events and doesn't care who is listening to those events.
+Then the other services, email, shipment and inventory subscribe to that stream (choose to listen) and they get the information they need to act accordingly.

+# Example #3

+1. Ridesharing / other transportation apps - Location tracking of service / vehicle / customer is broadcast every second.

+# Example #4

+1. Data gathering, optimizing your website based on analytics / traffic metrics.
+A more complex use case could be music/video suggestion in real-time using all the songs/videos a users has listened to/watched as a stream of data.
+It could also aggregrate the songs listened to by all application users and aggregate those to suggest an Artist's top (most popular) songs.

+# APIs

+1. Producer API - creates Records and produces them to Topic (ordered list of events)
+2. Consumer API - subscribes to one of more Topic(s) and ingests that data.
+It can subscribe to Topics in real-time or consume old data Records persisting/saved to that Topic
+   Producers can produce directly to Consumers (as per Example #1 Basketball Match updates) and that works for a simple Kafka application where the data does not change, but to transform that data, we need the Streams API
+3. Streams API - very powerful, leverages the Producer and Consumer APIs.
+It will consume from a Topic or Topics, it will analyze, aggregate or transform the data in real-time.
+Then prdouce the resulting Streams to the same Topic or new Topics.
+This is what is at the core of what makes Kafka so amazing and powers the more complex use cases such Location Tracking (Ex #3) or Data Gathering (Ex# 4).
+4. Connector API - allows developers to write connectors which are reusable Producers and Consumers.
+In a Kafka cluster, many developers might need to integrate the same data source, such as a MongoDB.
+Not every single developer should have to write that integration.
+The Connector API allows that integration to be written once, and all another developer needs to do is to configure it in order to get data into their cluster.